flub78/aws_cicd/doc/ansible.md

     ansible-playbook --vault-password-file "~/.ssh/ansible_vault_key" aws_dev_server.yml

+## Variable organization

+The objective of this project is to provide roles that can be reused to provision infrastructure.

+So an infrastructure is defined by a set of variables (environment variables) and once defined the playbooks can be run.

 ## Ansible Playbooks Description

-- test_connection.ym -	test ansible access to a node
+- test_connection.yml -	test ansible access to a node
 - lamp.yml -				install Apache, MySQL and PHP
 - jenkins.yml -			install jenkins
 - jenkins_jobs_multi -	Create the jobs for the multitenant project